standenboy/an-arch-installer/README.md

 # an-arch-installer
 its an arch installer that might work

+it probably wont work but if it does lucky you

 # how to use it
 when in a live env (usb/dvd) type in: